-Of course, whispered the woman, as though finding a long-lost word.
+Of course, whispered the woman, finding the long-lost word.
 Hubris.

-With a flourish of her wand, the clearing was uprooted from the earth with a deafening wrenching roar as it tore free and floated mid-air, weightless and as ethereal as a mere bubble of soap.
-She sighed with overflowing relief.
-As she sat watching, the bubble dwindled in size not quite peacefully, as it compressed to immeasurable inner pressures.
-Finally, it imploded with an unceremonious plop.
-A handful of dirt fell to the bare earth, where wriggled many unveiled insects and worms.
-She crawled over to it on her hands and knees and, rummaging through loose dirt, uncovered a queer-looking stone.
-She held it to the starlight.
+With a deft flourish of her wand, the clearing was uprooted from the earth.
+It tore free with a deafening wrenching roar and floated mid-air, weightless and as ethereal as a mere bubble of soap.
+She sighed with overflowing relief and fell to her knees.
+Her work was done.
+As she watched, the bubble dwindled in size.
+Not exactly peacefully, with the sound like warping steel, it compressed itself to immeasurable inner pressures.
+Finally, with an unceremonious plop, it imploded.
+A handful of steaming dirt fell to the bare earth where now wriggled many uncovered insects and worms.
+She crawled over to it on her hands and knees and, rummaging through the loose dirt, extracted a queer-looking stone.
+Holding the relic to the starlight, she collapsed onto her back utterly depleted.
 The stone was a jade-coloured agate.
-A semi-precious stone, and as she confined it to the many secret recesses of her inner garments, she savoured the irony.
+A semi-precious stone.
+And as she confined it to the many secret recesses of her inner garments, she savoured the sweet irony.

-She found the giant sulking at the foot of a nearby tree along the outer edge of the now razed clearing.
-She sat next to him, as solemnly as she could manage, humbling herself in respect of the giant’s heavy, slow-moving moods.
+Later, she found the giant sulking at the foot of a nearby tree along the outer-edge of the now razed clearing.
+She sat next to him as solemnly as she could manage, humbling herself in respect of the giant’s heavy, slow-moving moods.
 She gazed ahead at the aftermath and devastation.

-I guess, technically, it’s still a clearing, she ventured, contemplating the disturbed land, while probing the porter’s disposition.
+I guess, technically, it’s still a clearing, she ventured, contemplating the disturbed land, while probing the giant’s disposition.
 She received her response in the form of a grunt which, all things put in perspective, was an overwhelmingly positive response.
 So, she launched directly into her apology.
 I was self-sure and let the hunt get the better of me.
-It’s just, Shamans are delicate work and you, well…
+It’s just, Shamans are delicate work and you, well you…

 The giant growled at this, so she deftly circumnavigated her way back to the main message.

 Well, today I couldn’t have done it without you.
 So… So, I’m sorry I dismissed you alright?
 Are you happy now?
 This last addition was accidentally imbued with a little too much spite, and as the giant veered its great lumbering head in her direction, she let out a yelp and thereafter held her tongue.
 It studied her a while and realised that it had not quite caught the moment of her transformation.
-The experience and wisdom of unknown origin had left her now, and she was a girl anew, and somehow this brought the giant much solace.
+The experience and wisdom of unknown provenance that possessed her during the hunt had left her now, and she was a girl anew, and somehow this brought the giant much solace.

 As it watched, she began wriggling about and fumbling through her many layers as though hunting an elusive itch.
-Then, she sat still and smiled a self-satisfied smile to herself.
-Then at the porter.
+Then, she sat still, smiling a self-satisfied smile.

 I got you something.
-Call it… a token of my appreciation.
-Then, practically bursting with gleeful triumph, she held out her balled up hands.
-Reluctantly, the porter reached out and she deposited a repugnant tousled lesser-demon into its hand.
-The giant lifted the outraged little creature to his eye and grunted appreciatively even as the vermin hurled a slur of obscenities its way.
-The giant grinned, then ate the indignant plankton where it stood, and swallowed it whole.
+Call it… a token of my… appreciation.
+Practically bursting with gleeful triumph, she held out her balled up hands.
+Reluctantly, the giant reached out and she deposited a repugnant tousled sprite into its hand.
+The giant lifted the outraged little demon to its eye and grunted appreciatively even as the vermin hurled a slur of obscenities its way.
+The giant grinned then ingested the indignant plankton whole.

 Now, what do you say we get out of this place?

 If the giant heard her, it made no sign of it, content as it was with its present.
 With much aching protest from her body, she rose to a kneeling position and withdrew the agate, which, despite having just been pocketed, did not readily manifest itself to her hand.
-It seemed to her unwise to open a world portal at this hour and in the condition she was in, yet, as the agate finally tumbled into her grasp, she could not imagine why, in all the worlds and dimensions, she wouldn’t.
+It seemed to her unwise to open a world portal at this hour and in the condition she was in.
+And yet, as the agate finally tumbled into her grasp, touching her bare skin, she could not imagine why, in all the worlds and dimensions, she shouldn’t.
 She became aware, in that instant, of the incommensurate power concealed in the various plies and alcoves of her clothes.
 A power she alone could wield.
 Nothing in this or any other world, but she.

 © 2020 Etienne Robert.
 All rights reserved.